 All of this makes you so very different.

-So sometimes we stare at you, don’t we….
-And even worse than staring, sometimes we act as though you are invisible.
-We don’t know why you do what you do, and we can’t tell from the outside that you have feelings and ideas on the inside.
-We assume that because you can’t express your intelligence, that you have none.
-Your face shows no affect…no emotion.
-By the time we finally “see” your emotion you have become violent…explosive.
-How can anyone understand what it is like for you, to be trapped in a body that binds you, even acts as your enemy at times.
-Sometimes all that is within you that has no means of escape through words or even touch, smolders and boils like molten lava.
+So sometimes other people stare at you, don’t they?
+And even worse than staring, sometimes they act as though you are invisible.
+They don’t know why you do what you do, and they can’t tell from the outside that you have feelings and ideas on the inside.
+They assume that because you can’t express your intelligence, that you have none.
+Your face shows no emotion.
+By the time they finally “see” your emotion you have become violent…explosive.
+How can anyone understand what it is like for you, to be trapped in a body that binds you, even acts as your enemy at times?
+Sometimes all that is within you that has no means of escape through words or even touch; it smolders and boils like molten lava.
 It becomes too much… it must get out.
 You find yourself beating your mother uncontrollably.
 You are putting your arms through windows, through glass that cuts your flesh.
 Some days you scratch at your skin until it is raw and bleeding.
 Or you spit in the face of everyone who approaches you…until no one will approach you.
 It is too much.

 No one can get in…really…and there is no way for you to get out.